ISP partners with foundation to support makerspace kits in classrooms

 “Makerspace is an ideal way to get kids to design and learn, and do those 21st century skills of collaborating, critical thinking and creating,” May said.

-“My job is really to say yes when Vicki tells me she has a project,” joked Robert Dillon, director of innovative learning, for the University City School District.
+“My job is really to say yes when Vicki tells me she has a project,” joked Robert Dillon, director of innovative learning, for the School District of University City.
 “My role is to get kids to create, make and design as much as possible and to love learning and have a sense of curiosity.
 This is a great opportunity to get that into the DNA of the school.”

-Dillon says it’s special that the foundation wants to make a deep connection with the University City school district.
+Dillon says it’s special that the foundation wants to make a deep connection with U. City Schools.

 “We want kids to be solution makers in their own community, to explore and be curious and be the next leaders in this zip code and beyond,” he said.